-In a nutshell, the study concludes that the participants' perceived effects of the RVM pedagogy can make a difference in their practice of the school's core values of faith, service, and excellence.
+In a nutshell, the study concludes that the participants' perceived effects of the RVM pedagogy can make a difference on their practice of the school's core values of faith, service and excellence.
 This means that active engagement and participation in social transformation are contributory factors to the students' practice of core values.
 The findings of this study point to the need for teachers to examine their instructional processes to ensure that these are more student-centered so they can more actively engage.
-Furthermore, group activities or learning tasks that are more engaging, meaningful, and challenges have to be explored.
+Furthermore, group activities or learning tasks which are more engaging, meaningful, and challenging have to be explored.
 They also need to implement innovative strategies that spur students to be more involved in community service.
-The study further recommends that school administrators consider revisiting their instructional practices if these align to develop graduates imbued with the school's core values according to the school's philosophy and avowed vision and mission.
+The study further recommends that school administrators consider revisiting their instructional practices if these align with the goal of developing graduates imbued with the school's core values according to the school's philosophy and avowed vision and mission.